Paul Halmos: Early life and education

-Born in Hungary into a Jewish family, Halmos arrived in the U.S. at 13 years of age.
-He obtained his B.A. from the University of Illinois, majoring in mathematics, but fulfilling the requirements for both a math and philosophy degree.
-He took only three years to obtain the degree, and was only 19 when he graduated.
-He then began a Ph.D. in philosophy, still at the Champaign–Urbana campus; but, after failing his masters' oral exams, he shifted to mathematics, graduating in 1938.
+Born in the Kingdom of Hungary into a Jewish family, Halmos immigrated to the United States at age 13.
+He obtained his B.A. from the University of Illinois, majoring in mathematics while also fulfilling the requirements for a degree in philosophy.
+He obtained the degree after only three years, and was 19 years old when he graduated.
+He then began a Ph.D. in philosophy, still at the Champaign–Urbana campus.
+However, after failing his masters' oral exams, he shifted to mathematics and graduated in 1938.
 Joseph L. Doob supervised his dissertation, titled Invariants of Certain Stochastic Transformations: The Mathematical Theory of Gambling Systems.

 Career

 Shortly after his graduation, Halmos left for the Institute for Advanced Study, lacking both job and grant money.
 Six months later, he was working under John von Neumann, which proved a decisive experience.
 While at the Institute, Halmos wrote his first book, Finite Dimensional Vector Spaces, which immediately established his reputation as a fine expositor of mathematics.

 From 1967 to 1968 he was the Donegall Lecturer in Mathematics at Trinity College Dublin.

-Halmos taught at Syracuse University, the University of Chicago (1946–60), the University of Michigan (~1961–67), the University of Hawaii (1967–68), Indiana University (1969–85), and the University of California at Santa Barbara (1976–78).
+Halmos taught at Syracuse University, the University of Chicago (1946–60), the University of Michigan (~1961–67), the University of Hawaiʻi (1967–68), Indiana University (1969–85), and the University of California at Santa Barbara (1976–78).
 From his 1985 retirement from Indiana until his death, he was affiliated with the Mathematics department at Santa Clara University (1985–2006).